openedx/edx-documentation/en_us/shared/developing_course/controlling_content_visibility.rst

 Hiding Graded Content
 =====================

-If you hide a section, subsection, or unit that contains graded problems, grading is not affected.
-The hidden problems are still counted when the edX platform calculates grades.
-If a problem was visible at one time, and learners submitted answers for it, they still receive the credit they earned if you later hide the problem.
+Grading is affected if you hide a section, subsection, or unit that contains graded problems.
+When the platform performs grading for any learner, the grading process does not include problems that the learner does not have access to, in other words, any content that is hidden from that learner.

+.. note:: Grading is not affected for timed exams when you select the setting to keep timed exam content hidden from learners even after the exam due date has passed.
+For more information, see :ref:`Timed Exams`.

 .. _Content Groups: